 Provide your dog with a calorie-restricted diet in order to reduce his overall calorie intake.
 Please make sure that your dog is not starving.
 A nutritious diet that helps in your dog’s weight reduction will minimize its joint strain.
 You can discuss the diet and exercise plan with your vet before implementing it on your dog.

 2. Orthopaedic dog beds

-When your dog sleeps on the floor or any other hard surface, there is a constant pressure acting on its joints for a prolonged period of time.
+When your dog sleeps on the floor or on any other hard surface, there is a constant pressure acting on its joints for a prolonged period of time.
 In case, if the dog has arthritis, this can worsen the joint damage.

 Hence you can provide a supportive orthopaedic bed that will protect your dog’s joints from the constant pressure of the floor.
 These orthopaedic beds have thicker bases that can provide enough protection and comfort to your dog’s sore joints.